Many bicyclists in the Bay Area wonder: Do I have to walk my bike across the crosswalks in California?

 Liability for Bike Accidents in California

 In California, liability for a bicycle accident must be established under the state’s comparative negligence standard.
 In the most simplified terms, this means that parties are legally responsible for accident damages in the exact same proportion to the extent that they were to blame for the crash.
-For example, if you were found to be at fault for 70 percent of an accident, you are liable for 70 percent of the total damages.
+For example, if you were found to be at fault for 70 percent of an accident, you are liable for 70 percent of the total damages sustained by another; or, if you are the injured party, your damages are reduced by 70%.
 Additionally, riders should remember that motor vehicle operators are held to a very high standard of care.
-If a car hit you while you were on a bike, even if you were riding in a crosswalk, it is very likely that the driver did something negligent.
+If a car hit you while you were on a bike, even if you were riding in a crosswalk, it is likely that the driver did something negligent.

 Take Action to Protect Your Rights

 I always advise people: look at the big picture.
-Look at the whole world of fault and who really caused the accident.
-My bigger piece of advice is don’t accept the police report at face value.
-Many times, in fact, the police report is not admissible in court in the case we are doing for you because the police officer wasn’t there at the scene and didn’t see it happen, the police officer only formed an opinion.
+Look at the whole universe of fault, and who really caused the accident.
+Don’t accept the police report at face value.
+Many times, in fact, the police report is not admissible in court in the case we are doing for you because the police officer wasn’t there at the scene and didn’t see it happen — the police officer only formed an opinion.

 The bottom line is that bike-vehicle collision lawsuits are highly fact dependent.
 Your bike accident case deserves a comprehensive review from an experienced San Jose bicycle accident lawyer.
 At GJEL Accident Attorneys, our team will take a look at your case, free of charge, and we will help you assess your rights and explore your legal options.